TosbackCgusBridge-Bot/CGUs-versions/Gartner/Privacy Policy.md

 How to Contact Us

-Questions, comments and requests regarding this Privacy Notice should be addressed to our Data Protection Office through the following means:
+Questions, comments and requests regarding this Privacy Policy should be addressed to our Data Protection Office through the following means:

 Global Data Protection Office
 Legal Department